TL;DR

 The lack of sick pay is your biggest vulnerability.
 A standard Over 50s plan only helps your family after you're gone.
 Protection for when you're alive is just as important.

 - Income Protection: This is arguably the most crucial policy for anyone who works for themselves.
 It pays a regular monthly income if you are unable to work due to any illness or injury.
-It can pay out after a deferred period (e.g., 4 weeks) and continue right up until you return to work or retire.
+It may pay out after a deferred period (e.g., 4 weeks) and continue right up until you return to work or retire.

 - Personal Sick Pay: These are typically shorter-term, simpler versions of income protection, often favoured by those in manual trades (plumbers, electricians, builders).
 They might pay out for a maximum of 1 or 2 years per claim and are designed to cover more immediate periods of incapacity.